msnirmal/Project2/README.md

 5. In the source section, select branch 'main' and save
 6. The page then gives a URL, which in the case of this website is  https://msnirmal.github.io/Project2/

+### Forking the GitHub Repository

+* Image for the following steps

+To make a copy or "fork" the original repository to view or make changes without affecting the original repository,

+1. Log into GitHub and locate the repository.
+2. Select the "Fork" option at the top of the screen to create a copy of the repository.
+3. This will create a copy of the repository in your GitHub account.

+### Creating a Local Clone

+* Image for the following steps

+1. In the GitHub repository, select the "Code" button.
+2. In the "Clone" box, under the "HTTPS" tab, click on the clipboard icon to copy the URL.
+3. In Gitpod, change the current working directory to the location you would like the cloned directory to be created.
+4. Type "git clone" and then paste the URL copied from GitHub.
+5. Press "Enter" and the local clone will be created.

 ## Credits
 ---

-* I have taken ideas from peers and their design during the intial phase of planning the structure.
+* I have taken ideas/ inspiration from peers and their design during the planning phase.
 Apart from that i have followed the love math walk through project to get an idea how the look and feel should be

 * I have been watching some youtube videos like coding with nick to understand how a quiz website is generally designed